nrwl/nx-set-shas/README.md

     # E.g. 'ci.yml'.
 If not provided, current workflow id will be used
     #
     workflow-id: ''

+    # Now you are able to use tag to mark product deployment.
+Set it to 'true' if you would to use tag deployment and remember set last-successful-event to 'push', either it won't work
+    #
+    # Default: 'false'
+    use-tag: ''
 ```
 <!-- end configuration-options -->